akash13s/ASL-Interpreter/README.md

 # ASL-Interpreter

 We want to build a model to interpret continuous American Sign Language (ASL) signing into English text.
-For this use case, we conducted experiments conducted for fine-tuning large language vision models, specifically:
+For this use case, we conducted experiments for fine-tuning large language vision models, specifically:

 1. **LLaVA-NeXT-Video**
 2. **Video-LLaVA**